openshift/enhancements/enhancements/baremetal/enable-baremetal-on-other-platforms.md

 ### Open Questions [optional]

-1. Are these all the platforms that are required?
-2. Is just enabling spec.provisioningNetwork=Disabled mode sufficient?
-3. What will create the Provisioning CR?
-4. Where will the feature be e2e tested?
+1. Where will the feature be e2e tested?

 ### Test Plan